mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 QUIC tunnel or whether multiple services can share the same QUIC tunnel connection ({{one-to-one}} and {{n-to-one}}).

-## Transparent proxying {#transparent-proxy}

-As QUIC offers a reliable and in-order bytestream service, one could proxy and terminate a TCP connection.
-Its data can then be sent over a QUIC stream.
-The QUIC stream must start with a special header indicating the TCP original destination.

-This approach has advantages and drawbacks.
-On the one hand, by terminating the connection closer the user, it can be established rapidly and the losses in the access networks can be quickly detected and recovered from.
-It also lowers the encapsulation overhead by only including a small header before the bytestream.

-On the other hand, terminating the TCP connection breaks the end-to-end principle.
-It introduces ossification in the network and slows down the deployment of new TCP extensions.

 ## Packet tunneling {#packet-tunneling}

 Packet tunneling is the traditional approach used by many VPNs and tunnels.
-In this approach, each Internet protocol is only considered on a per-packet basis.
+In this approach, each Internet protocol is considered on a per-packet basis.
 The packets are fully preserved when sent and received through the tunnel.